probabilistic-numerics/probnum/README.md

 ---

-**ProbNum implements probabilistic numerical methods in Python.** Such methods solve numerical problems from linear algebra, optimization, quadrature and differential equations using _probabilistic inference_.
-This approach captures uncertainty arising from _finite computational resources_ and _stochastic input_.
+ProbNum is a Python toolkit for solving numerical problems in linear algebra, optimization, quadrature and differential equations.
+ProbNum solvers not only estimate the solution of the numerical problem, but also its uncertainty (the error) which inevitably arises from finite computational resources, discretization, and stochastic input.

----
+Currently, available solvers are:

+- Linear solvers: Solve *Ax=b* for *x*.
+- ODE solvers: Solve *dy/dt = f(y(t), t)* for *y*.
+- Quadrature solvers: Solve *F = integral f(x) p(x) dx* for *F*.

+Lower level structure includes:

+- Some efficient random variable arithmetics, especially for Gaussian distributions.
+- Structure for efficient computation with linear operators.
+- Structure for random processes (espcially Gauss-Markov processes).
+- Filters and smothers for probabilistic state space models, mostly variants of Kalman filters.
+- Structure for probabilistic state space models.

+The ProbNum library is related to [Probabilistic numerics](http://probabilistic-numerics.org/) (PN) which is a research field existing at the intersection of machine learning, and numerics.
-[Probabilistic Numerics](http://probabilistic-numerics.org/) (PN) aims to quantify uncertainty arising from intractable or incomplete numerical computation and from stochastic input using the tools of probability theory.
-The vision of probabilistic numerics is to provide well-calibrated probability measures over the output of a numerical routine, which then can be propagated along the chain of computation.
+PN aims to quantify uncertainty arising from intractable or incomplete numerical computation and from stochastic input using the tools of probability theory.
+The general vision of probabilistic numerics is to provide well-calibrated probability measures over the output of a numerical routine, which then can be propagated along the chain of computation.

 ## Installation
 To get started install ProbNum using `pip`.